 East Hampton is a very small coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 1,113 people and three constituent neighborhoods, East Hampton is the 716th largest community in New York.
-East Hampton has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 1,134 people and three constituent neighborhoods, East Hampton is the 716th largest community in New York.
+East Hampton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 East Hampton home prices are not only among the most expensive in New York, but East Hampton real estate also consistently ranks among the most expensive in America.

-East Hampton is a decidedly white-collar village, with fully 88.87% of the workforce employed in white-collar jobs, well above the national average.
-Overall, East Hampton is a village of sales and office workers, professionals and managers.
-There are especially a lot of people living in East Hampton who work in sales jobs (18.83%), management occupations (17.00%) and art, media, and design (10.12%).
+East Hampton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, East Hampton is a village of managers, professionals, and sales and office workers.
+There are especially a lot of people living in East Hampton who work in management occupations (23.80%), sales jobs (11.50%), and business and financial occupations (6.68%).

 Of important note, East Hampton is also a village of artists.
 East Hampton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape East Hampton’s character.

-Telecommuters are a relatively large percentage of the workforce: 9.82% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.30% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that East Hampton is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the village’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.